ncsa/junx/README.txt

    This reader sends an XML stream through a SAX parser that can, though a user-provided content handler, alter the stream in near- arbitrary ways, such as insert text, skip nodes, or substitute elements with data from another file.
-The text is that reaches the client through the Reader interface, however, is not a re-serialized version, but the original character stream (apart from the changes made by the content handler), including the
+The text that reaches the client through the Reader interface, however, is not a re-serialized version, but the original character stream (apart from the changes made by the content handler), including the